alexisxmartinez/MXToyStore2023_Power-BI/README.md

-# Analysis of Toy Stores in Mexico - 2023
+# Power BI Analysis Project: Retail Toy Stores in Mexico - 2023
+📚 This project aims to analyze a dataset containing information about stores, products, and sales transactions in Mexico.
+The dataset can be found [here]: https://www.mavenanalytics.io/data-playground
 ![Illustration of silhouetted heads](mxtoystore.jpg)

-## Project Description
+## Data Dictionary
-This project aims to analyze a dataset containing information about stores, products, and sales transactions in Mexico.
 The dataset is structured using the following data dictionary:

-## Data Dictionary
 - 🏢 Store_ID =	Store ID
 - 🏪 Store_Name = Store name
 - 🌆 Store_City =	City in Mexico where the store is located